Funding Your Trades Account Types and Drawdown

 Recognizing Drawdown: The Fundamentals of Risk Control

 When expressed as a percentage of capital, drawdown is the decrease in your trading account from its peak to its lowest point.
-It is the most crucial indicator for financing sources as well as traders.
+It is the most crucial indicator for both financing sources and traders.

 Types of Drawdown